seppovic/check_mk-plugins/zypper/README.md

 # Known issues

 # History
+* 1.1.1 Fixed Bug in WATO, not using named Parameters anymore, makes this plugin usable with check_mk pre 1.2.7
-* 1.1   updated to 1.2.7i3 api (Note: incompatible with prior check_mk Versions)
+* 1.1   Updated to 1.2.7i3 api (Note: incompatible with prior check_mk Versions)
-* 1.0   first release (use with check_mk 1.2.7i2 and earlier)
+* 1.0   First release (use with check_mk 1.2.7i2 and earlier)